melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 > File → Load Data Into Molecule → example.namd_job_extended_run_1.0.dcd

 Now display only the protein backbone.
-You will notice the protein jiggles around quite when you play the trajectory.
+You will notice the protein jiggles around when you play the trajectory.
 This is Brownian motion, now more prominent due to longer sampling.

 The first thing we might try to ease the jiggling is to increase the **trajectory smoothing window size**.
 In the VMD Graphical representations window, select your protein representation and toggle the **Trajectory** tab.
 At the bottom of the tab, increase the Trajectory Smoothing value to 5 and replay the trajectory.
 This should be much smoother.
 Try increasing to higher values.